 I notice that the opposite sides look the same length.

-I wonder why it looks so tall.
+I wonder why the shape looks so tall.

 I wonder if the shape has a name.